About Hope Medical

 Dr. Logono went on to complete residency training at the UCSF-affiliated Natividad Family Medicine Program and, in 2023, joined Salinas Valley Health as a hospitalist.
 Today, as a board-certified family medicine physician, he provides comprehensive care for patients of all ages while pursuing his greater mission: building a free medical center in his home village of Buagyi, where countless lives—especially those of women and children—have been lost due to lack of healthcare.

-Dr. Logono’s remarkable journey—from surviving war and displacement to becoming a physician—stands as a testament to resilience, hope, and an unwavering commitment to uplifting others through healthcare.
+Dr. Logono’s remarkable journey—from surviving war and displacement to becoming a physician—stands as a testament of faith, resilience, hope, and an unwavering commitment to uplifting others through healthcare.